BukkitCodersUnited/sk89q-command-framework/README.md

 ---------------

 **token** - Current fully completed token of the command
-**tabOptions** - Array of strings to be used as a list for tab completion if useTabOptions is true for this token
+**tabOptions** - possible tabbing options.
+Childern of a token are automatically added if the current token is a nested tab completion.
 **useTabOptions** - If true tabOptions will be used in tab completion, If false the method will be called
 **Method definition** - ```public static List<String> test(TabContext context, CommandSender sender, Command command)```